vibsthebot/hackducky/tutorial.md

-# HackDucky Scripting 101: Your First Payload
+# mm you got a hackducky? - lets program it!

-Welcome, you want to make a bad usb i see.
+Welcome, you want to make a bad usb I see,k.
 Well, you're in luck! this is the perfect ysws for you !

 ---